All posts

 Check Now

-The entity that made sense when revenue was minimal may become indefensible at scale.
-Growth changes risk exposure, but founders often do not revisit foundational assumptions.
-The entity decision framework maps how different structures perform under different revenue levels and jurisdictional configurations.
+The entity you set up when revenue was small may not survive scrutiny at scale.
+Growth changes risk exposure, but almost nobody goes back to reexamine their foundation.
+The entity decision framework maps how structures perform at different revenue levels.

 Silence from authorities is not approval

-In practice, tax matters often surface years after the relevant activity.
-Authorities have time.
-Review processes may be triggered by changes in information-sharing agreements, by reaching certain thresholds, or simply by routine audit selection.
-When they surface, they often cover the entire period, not only recent activity.
-The cross-border tax audit guide maps what a structural examination actually looks at.
+Tax matters surface years after the activity.
+Authorities are patient.
+A review can be triggered by new information-sharing agreements between countries, by crossing a reporting threshold, or by random audit selection.
+And when they come, they cover the entire period, not just last year.
+The cross-border tax audit guide covers what a structural examination actually looks at.

-Here's why this matters: the absence of inquiry is not evidence of structural soundness.
-It is evidence that the structure has not yet been examined.
-US persons abroad face an additional layer: FBAR reporting obligations that accumulate independently of tax filings, with penalties that can exceed account balances.
+No inquiry doesn't mean your structure is sound.
+It means your structure hasn't been examined yet.
+US persons abroad face a separate trap: FBAR reporting obligations that accumulate independently of tax filings, with penalties that can exceed the account balance itself.

 Get structural patterns other founders miss